Email marketing is 40 times more effective than social media in customer acquisition and sales generation.

 When done right, these follow-up sequences will enable you to interact and engage your audience.
 They will in turn trust and do business with you.

-What is your biggest takeaway from this post on how to generate leads without scarcity?
+What is your biggest takeaway from this post on how to generate leads?
 I want to read your comments below.